-- 1. If a supervisor observes questionable behavior he or she should confer with another manager or director to confirm the presence of questionable behavior. - 2.
-The observing supervisor should document the specific behavior that supports the suspicion of substance abuse. - 3.
-If the behavior remains questionable, the supervisor should notify the Department Director and Human Resources Director immediately. - 4.
-The Department Director and Human Resources Director will determine if an alcohol and drug test is warranted.
-If a test is warranted, the employee will be suspended with pay pending the outcome of the test. - 5.
-The Human Resources Director will notify the employee of the need for an alcohol and drug test and arrange transportation to the nearest approved occupational health center and home.
-The employee should be discouraged from driving as appropriate to the circumstances. - 6.
-The employee must comply with the request for an alcohol and drug test within two (2) hours of the initial request.
+1. If a supervisor observes questionable behavior, confer with another manager or director to confirm the presence of questionable behavior.

+2. The observing supervisor should document the specific behavior that supports the suspicion of substance abuse.

+3. If the behavior remains questionable, the supervisor should notify the Department Director and Director of Human Resources immediately.

+4. The Department Director and Human Resources will determine if an alcohol/drug test is warranted.
+If a test is warranted, the employee will be suspended with pay pending the outcome of the test.

+5. The Director of Human Resources will notify the employee of the need for an alcohol/ drug test and arrange transportation to the nearest approved occupational health center and then home.
+For liability reasons, the employee may not drive.

+6. The employee must comply with the request for an alcohol/drug test within two (2) hours of the initial request.
 If more time lapses due to the employee's indecisiveness, this will be considered a refusal.
-Such a refusal may result in immediate termination. - 7.
-If the employee refuses to submit to an alcohol and drug test and refuses transportation home, the Human Resources Director will contact the appropriate law enforcement agency. - 8.
-If the test result is negative, the employee will be reinstated immediately.
+Such a refusal may result in immediate termination.

+7. If the employee refuses to submit to an alcohol/drug test & refuses transportation home, the Director of Human Resources will contact the appropriate law enforcement agency.

+8. If the test result is negative, the employee will be reinstated immediately.

-- 9. If the test is confirmed positive, the Human Resources Director will relieve the employee of duty without pay and determine if an immediate termination is warranted or whether to refer the employee to a substance abuse program for assessment and treatment.
-If the assessment indicates that the employee is able to return to work, he or she must take a return-to-work-duty alcohol and drug test and the results must be negative.
-A release to return to work must be submitted to Human Resources.
-If an employee is unable to return to work, he or she may be covered by Family and Medical Leave (FMLA).
-Any treatment costs will be the responsibility of the employee.
-Refusal of a mandatory referral may result in immediate termination. - 10.
-Upon completion of a treatment program, a verification of program completion and a release to return to work must be presented to the Human Resources Director.
-Additionally, the agency may require reasonable assurance that the employee is no longer abusing any substance.
-This would include staff cooperation in submitting to random alcohol and drug testing for up to one year or as recommended by the treatment facility. - 11.
-If at any time an employee receives a second confirmed positive alcohol or drug test, the employee would be subject to corrective action, up to and including termination.
+9. If the test is positive, Human Resources will relieve the employee of duty without pay & determine if an immediate termination is warranted or whether to refer the employee to a substance abuse program for assessment and treatment.

+10. If the assessment indicates an ability to return to work, the employee must pass a return-to-work alcohol/drug test.
+A Release to Return to Work must also be submitted to Human Resources.

+11. If unable to return to work, the employee may be covered by the Family and Medical Leave (FMLA).
+Any treatment costs are the responsibility of the employee.
+Refusal of a mandatory referral may result in immediate termination.

+12. Upon completion of a treatment program, a verification of program completion and a Release to Return to Work must be presented to the Director of Human Resources.
+Additionally, Noble may require reasonable assurance that the employee is no longer abusing any substance.
+This would include staff cooperation in submitting to random alcohol and drug testing for up to one year or as recommended by the treatment facility.

+13. If at any time an employee receives a second confirmed positive alcohol or drug test, the employee would be subject to corrective action, up to and including termination.

-WORKFORCE ISSUES/CHANGE IN PROGRAMS/LAYOFFS
+WORKFORCE ISSUES/CHANGE IN SERVICES/LAYOFFS

-- 1. Determine the location of the Crisis Management Team.
+1. Determine the location of the Crisis Management Team.
 Location for team members will be dictated by the situation.
-More than one location may be necessary. - 2.
-Determine what other audiences are impacted by the situation and then develop and implement a communications plan for each.
-Refer to the Crisis Plan for a list of audiences. - 3.
-Prepare a method of communication on the change in programs/layoffs to employees.
+More than one location may be necessary.

+2. Determine which audiences are impacted.
+Develop and implement a communications plan for each.
+Refer to the Crisis Plan for a list of audiences.

+3. Prepare a method of communication on the Change in Programs/Layoffs to employees.
 Have staff on hand to answer questions.
 Provide employees with phone numbers of people to contact with specific questions.
 Handouts could be used to explain any detailed information.
-Assist Human Resources in developing a communication plan. - 4.
-Prepare to meet with parents, staff and individuals served.
-Determine the method of communication in advance: one-on-one with parents, meeting with all parents at one time, sending a letter, etc. - 5.
-Meet with the spokesperson to prepare a media response.
+Assist Human Resources in developing a communication plan.

+4. Prepare to meet with parents, staff and individuals served.
+Determine the method of communication (one-on-one, group meeting, letter, email, etc) in advance.

+5. Meet with the spokesperson to prepare a media response.
 In addition to the President, have the Chief Financial Officer on hand to answer detailed financial questions.
 Prepare a financial report in advance.

-DISASTER/AIRPLANE CRASH/LARGE-SCALE DISASTER
+DISASTER/AIRPLANE CRASH/NATURAL or LARGE-SCALE DISASTER